 Troubleshooting Guide Problem Probable Causes Possible Solutions Formula Leaking Around the Feeding Tube If you see some leakage of formula around the tube site, this needs to be resolved.
 Your nurse or doctor may need to look at it.
 Until the leaking is resolved, it is important to protect the skin around the tube site from excessive moisture exposure.
-Check with your Coram Dietitian and/or doctor on how to do that.
-Improper size of tube (low-profile/button) Tube is not securely fitted with the external bolster Balloon volume on tube is insufficient (for balloon gastrostomy) Balloon rupture Enlarged stoma tract Stomach too full, or delayed gastric emptying Check the placement of the external bolster on the tube Have the balloon fill volume on your tube checked (for balloon gastrostomy) Slow the feeding rate or reduce the volume of the feeding Skin Irritation or Bleeding Around the Tube Granulation tissue where the tube enters the body Leakage of stomach contents Infection Pressure: a bolster that is too tight Infrequent cleaning Clean around the tube with soap and water, and dry, on a daily basis Address any identified infection Ensure your tube is properly fitted Change type of soap used Check to see if bumper or external disc is too tight Contact your doctor if long-term dressing is required For leaky tube sites, apply skin barrier cream as directed by doctor
+Check with your Coram Dietitian and/ or doctor on how to do that.
+Improper size of tube (low-profile/button) Tube is not securely fitted with the external bolster Balloon volume on tube is insufficient (for balloon gastrostomy) Balloon rupture Enlarged stoma tract Stomach too full, or delayed gastric emptying Check the placement of the external bolster on the tube Have the balloon fill volume on your tube checked (for balloon gastrostomy) Slow the feeding rate or reduce the volume of the feeding Skin Irritation or Bleeding Around the Tube Granulation tissue where the tube enters the body Leakage of stomach contents Infection Pressure: a bolster that is too tight Infrequent cleaning Use a mild, fragrance-free soap Clean around the tube with soap and water, and dry, on a daily basis Address any identified infection Ensure your tube is properly fitted Check to see if bumper or external disc is too tight Contact your doctor if long-term dressing is required For leaky tube sites, apply skin barrier cream as directed by doctor

 Troubleshooting Guide

 Problem Probable Causes Possible Solutions

 Stomach Upset Just as people eating regular food sometimes experience symptoms of nausea, vomiting, bloating, belching and/or general stomach upset, it is possible to experience these when home tube feeding.
-Formula was opened and sitting at room temperature, or in feeding bag, for more than 12 hours (for canned formula), or more than four hours for powdered formula Formula was opened and sitting in the refrigerator for more than 24 hours Large feeding volume in a short amount of time Feeding rate that is too high Formula that is too concentrated Feeding formula that is too cold Medication side effect Constipation Incorrect positioning during or immediately after feeding - see Proper Positioning During Feeding on page 39 Dislodged tube Check the tube placement Adjust or change medication (consult your doctor or pharmacist) Make sure feeding formula is not cold If your feeding rate is too high, try reducing the rate to the last comfortably tolerated rate Try to rest an hour or so after the feedings, and avoid exercise after the feeding session Sit upright in a chair or on the couch when feeding; do not lie flat.
-Always make sure your head is raised 30 degrees, even if you are in bed Syringe feeding: If you feel bloated at the time of feeding, wait an hour before giving your next feeding Gravity feeding: Use the roller clamp on the feeding bag to slow down the feeding rate Pump feeding: You may need to decrease the feeding rate.
+Large feeding volume in a short amount of time Feeding rate that is too high Formula that is too concentrated Feeding formula that is too cold Medication side effect Constipation Incorrect positioning during or immediately after feeding - see Proper Positioning During Feeding on page 39 Dislodged tube Formula was opened and sitting at room temperature, or in feeding bag beyond the recommended hang time.
+See Formula Hang time on pg 39.
+Formula was opened and sitting in the refrigerator for more than 24 hours Check the tube placement Adjust or change medication (consult your doctor or pharmacist) Make sure feeding formula is not cold If your feeding rate is too high, try reducing the rate to the last comfortably tolerated rate Try to rest an hour or so after the feedings, and avoid exercise after the feeding session Sit upright in a chair or on the couch when feeding; do not lie flat.
+Always make sure your head is raised 30 degrees, even if you are in bed Syringe feeding: If you feel bloated at the time of feeding, wait an hour before giving your next feeding.
+You may also need to decrease the feeding volume and/or slow down the feed.
+Contact your Coram Dietitian for assistance.
+Gravity feeding: Use the roller clamp on the feeding bag to slow down the feeding: You may need to decrease the feeding rate.
 Contact your doctor or Coram Dietitian for assistance Make sure you discard any unused open formula after 24 hours in the refrigerator Do not allow the tube feeding formula to hang for more than the recommended time Infuse all of the formula in the feeding bag before adding more formula.
 Rinse the bag with lukewarm water once all formula has infused.
-Then add the fresh formula Use a new feeding bag each day Review bowel regimen with your doctor
+Then add the fresh formula Review bowel regimen with your doctor